 Part of Kohaku's route has her realize much quicker than in Hisui's route that maaaaybe she should have picked a different hobby than plotting the utter annihilation of the Tohno family, even if Makihasa wasn't the world's nicest guy after his Inversion Impulse began.

 Part of Kotomine's backstory in Fate/stay night is his realization that nice people do not enjoying watching others being tortured or that sort of thing.
 That's fundamentally why he can't actually become a Card-Carrying Villain; he actually has a sense of morality.
 The end result can be considered an Ignored Epiphany but he did try.
 For years.

-In Phoenix Wright: Ace Attorney, Miles Edgeworth starts to have "doubts" after you demonstrate two defendants to be innocent, but it's not until he's the defendant in two murder trials in a row in which he's innocent that he really decides that forging evidence to get every single defendant found guilty is a bad thing.
-Furthermore, he finds out that although he became a prosecutor because of the fatal shooting of his father, it turns out that the real killer is the senior prosecutor who he works with - the one who taught him how to forge evidence!
+In Phoenix Wright: Ace Attorney, Miles Edgeworth starts to have "doubts" after you demonstrate two defendants to be innocent, but it's not until he's the defendant in two murder trials in a row in which he's innocent that he really decides that striving to get every single defendant found guilty to maintain a "perfect record" might be a bad thing.
+Furthermore, he finds out that although he became a prosecutor because of the fatal shooting of his father, it turns out that the real killer is the senior prosecutor who mentored him, and instilled those beliefs in him to begin with!

 Acro has one in case 2-3.
 When the Judge asks if he's a victim, he says he's nothing but a murderer.

 In Katawa Shoujo, in Act 4 of Shizune's route, she realizes that she has been taking those closest to her for granted and pushing people close to her away.
 She thus resolves to, with Hisao's help, repair her friendship with Misha, and also says she will be less competitive in the future.